Use NGINX Ingress

 ack-ingress-nginx-v1-cloud-controller-7d7b555f8b-725cl 1/1 Running 0 20s 10.10.0.2 cloud-node-2 <none> <none>

-2. Run the following command to check the status of the NGINX Ingress controller Service in the cloud node pool:
+2. Check the NGINX Ingress controller Service status in the cloud node pool:

 kubectl get svc -n ingress-cloud